-Component 1 Full and Component 2 Pilot applications are rated using four equally weighted criteria.
+Applications are rated using four equally weighted criteria.
 The first two are categorized as "collaboration elements" and the second two are termed "scientific merit".

-• Partnership (Collaboration Element)

-- The extent to which the strengths/nature of the proposed community partnership is reflected in leadership and involvement in all phases of the project (e.g. inception to dissemination). - The level to which both partners' knowledge and lived experience is integrated into planning and conducting the research. - o The level to which both co-PIs have engaged with the larger community to get their input in the application development process. - The extent to which agreements have been reached regarding procedures for resolving disagreements among collaborators, ownership of data, and dissemination of results. - o The potential for capacity-building for any or all of the partners. - For Component 1 awards: Demonstrated successful collaboration in previous research projects.

-• Community Benefit (Collaboration Element)

-- The extent to which the community has been involved in the development of the research idea and questions, and the writing of the research proposal. - Plans for how the broader community will be involved in the research project during the course of the research, from helping to conceptualize the research question(s) through dissemination of the results. - The potential importance and benefit to the broader lay community of the research question(s) and expected outcomes. - The potential for the research project to facilitate learning, further collaboration, and systems change. - o For Component 1 awards: The plan for translating the research results into tangible benefits for the community and for engaging the community, local and state stakeholders and policy decision makers in discussions of the results of the research and the implications for them.
+- Partnership (Collaboration Element) - The extent to which the strengths/nature of the proposed community partnerships are reflected in leadership and involvement in all phases of the project (e.g. inception to dissemination). - The level to which all partners' knowledge and lived experience is integrated into planning and conducting the research. - The level to which all co-PIs have engaged with the larger community to get their input in the application development process. - The extent to which agreements have been reached regarding procedures for resolving disagreements among collaborators, ownership of data, and dissemination of results. - The potential for capacity-building for any or all of the partners. - Demonstrated successful collaboration in previous research projects, particularly in the Phase 1 project. - If applicable, the level to which the Phase 1 teams have worked together to produce the Phase 2 application. - If applicable, the level to which Phase 1 teams have worked with new immigrant communities to produce the Phase 2 application. - Community Benefit (Collaboration Element) - The extent to which the communities have been involved in the development of the research idea and questions, and the writing of the research proposal. - Plans for how the broader communities will be involved in the research project during the course of the research, from helping to conceptualize the research question(s) through dissemination of the results. - The potential importance and benefit to the broader lay communities of the research question(s) and expected outcomes. - The potential for the research project to facilitate learning, further collaboration, and systems change.

-• Quality of the Research (Scientific Merit)

-- O The scientific importance of the research questions, including consideration of the most relevant literature and whether the intervention being researched will result in a breast cancer prevention strategy. - o The appropriateness and integration of the conceptual framework, research methods, and data analysis plan to the research question and aims. - For Component 1 awards: The strength of the research plan to analyze the effectiveness of the prevention strategy.
+- The plan for translating the research results into tangible benefits for the communities and for engaging the communities, local and state stakeholders and policy decision makers in discussions of the results of the research and the implications for them. - Quality of the Research (Scientific Merit) - The scientific importance of the research questions, including consideration of the most relevant literature and whether the intervention being researched will result in a breast cancer prevention strategy. - The appropriateness and integration of the conceptual framework, research methods, and data analysis plan to the research question and aims. - How have the learnings from Phase 1 been incorporated into this phase 2 application?
+The degree to which the hypothesis and methods are novel, focus on systems level and on similarities between immigrant populations, and leverage the results of the Phase I projects. - Feasibility (Scientific Merit) - The extent to which the project can be successful given the partners' knowledge, skills, resources, and experience. - The likelihood of completing the project as proposed given the available funding and time frame. - The usefulness (validity and/or importance) of data from previous research and community experience for the proposed research plan.

-• Feasibility (Scientific Merit)

-- The extent to which the project can be successful given the partners' knowledge, skills, resources, and experience. - o The likelihood of completing the project as proposed given the available funding and time frame. - o The usefulness (validity and/or importance) of data from previous research and community experience for the proposed research plan.